 - Before any deal can be signed, it must be approved by the European Parliament and the Council of Ministers, like any other legislation.

 Finally, if a trade deal is particularly broad, it may also require the individual approval of each EU member state.
 The EU-Canada Comprehensive Economic and Trade Agreement (CETA) is one such example.
 Signed in 2016, CETA has yet to take full effect because the Italian government has so far refused to sign off on it.
+The EU was also in the midst of negotiating a comprehensive trade pact with the United States, known as the Transatlantic Trade and Investment Partnership (TTIP), but the deal was shelved under U.S. President Donald J. Trump, who has called the EU a “foe” on trade.

 Is there an EU military?